v-qjqs/mmdetection/docs/4_exist_data_new_model.md

 # 3: Inference and training with customized models and standard datasets

 In this note, you will know how to inference, test, and train your own customized models under standard datasets.
-We use the cityscapes dataset to train a customized Cascade Mask R-CNN model as an example to describe the whole process, which use AugFPN as neck, and rotate or translate as training-time auto augmentation.
+We use the cityscapes dataset to train a customized Cascade Mask R-CNN R50 model as an example to describe the whole process, which use `AugFPN` to replace defalut `FPN` as neck, and add rotate or translate as training-time auto augmentation.

 The basic steps are as below: